echo-j3/bregtdorp/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+# Functionality

+This website is created for a small dog breeder.
+It is hosted on Vercel and the live product is https://bregtdorp-jochemjellema-outlookcom.vercel.app/

+The blog is maintained from a discussion feed inside a github repository.
+With the help of graphql github explorer finding and reading the discussion board and showing the data inside this blog element.